 Now we've come to a point that Android Data Recovery should be grant authority to operate on a rooted phone.
 Tap Allow on your Android until it no longer shows up.
 After that, press the Start button on your computer to get going.

 Step 5.
-Preview and Recover Files From Internal Memory
+Preview and Recover Files From Internal Storage

 The result will be shown in red and black.
 View the content first to see if they are what you want.
 And you may tick the red ones only, which stand for your lost data.
 Of course, it is your call to choose them all.
 Recover should be clicked to finish the scanning process.